jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 affecting *all* non-linear components, decaying or not (and with a force not satisfying the required proportionality of the decay rate).
 Instead, what we need is to let lapse be its own separate linear fluid component.
-As we've seen before, :ref:`the parameter file <params-decaying-cold-dark-matter>` has been set up to allow separating linear components using '``,``', i.e. to properly include the lapse component we should use ``_lin = 'radiation + metric, lapse'``.
+As we've seen before, :ref:`the parameter file <param-decaying-cold-dark-matter>` has been set up to allow separating linear components using '``,``', i.e. to properly include the lapse component we should use ``_lin = 'radiation + metric, lapse'``.

 We further need to assign the new lapse force to the decaying matter component.
-Studying the specification of ``select_forces`` in :ref:`the parameter file <params-decaying-cold-dark-matter>`, we see that the lapse force is already being assigned whenever ``_lin`` contains the substring ``'lapse'``.
+Studying the specification of ``select_forces`` in :ref:`the parameter file <param-decaying-cold-dark-matter>`, we see that the lapse force is already being assigned whenever ``_lin`` contains the substring ``'lapse'``.
 To run the large-box dcdm simulation with the lapse force included then, simply do